Bimal Gharti Magar: Club career

 During November 2013, Magar was invited for a 2-week trial with the Dutch club, FC Twente where he scored 4 goals with 1 assist during a friendly match against HSC 21 U-19, which ended in a 9–0 victory for FC Twente U-16.
 However, due employment laws and FIFA regulations on youth transfers it was not possible to sign Magar at the age of 16, despite FC Twente being 'impressed' with his performance.
 It is also understood that at the time, Bimal was linked to Manchester United and Lierse SK.

 In March 2014, Magar was granted a Belgian visa to go to Europe from April to May that year and run trials for Anderlecht's U-16 squad.
 As part of the trials, Magar also took part in three youth tournaments, AEGON Future Cup, the Ten Brinke Bouw Tournament, and the Nuenen Tournament.
 Both trials for FC Twente and RSC Anderlecht were carried out under the recommendation and oversight of Rene Koster, the former coach for the Bangladesh U-17 Team.

 On 8 June 2014 Magar penned a new 1-year deal to join Anderlecht U-19.
-The ANFA confirmed that Magar's contract began from July 26, 2014, to May 31, 2015, with Anderlecht bearing all expenses.
+The ANFA confirmed that Magar's contract began from 26 July 2014, to 31 May 2015, with Anderlecht bearing all expenses.
 Bimal's first tournament with Anderlecht was the Copa del Agatha in St. Agatha, North Brabant, Netherlands.
 After scoring two goals, Bimal finished the tournament as a runner-up for RSC Anderlecht, losing 0–3 to Atletico Paranaense in the final.
 Bimal was absent during the 2014 Otten Cup due to a minor injury.